 The prepuce or the hood of the clitoris.
 This is made by the inner fold of the vulva.

 The clitoris is below the prepuce.
 It’s a sensitive piece of tissue that swells with blood when stimulated.

 The fourchette is at the bottom of the inner folds of the vulva.
 This is where the labia minora meet.

 The perineum is area between the fourchette and the anus.

-Most vulvar cancers start in the labia majora.
+Most vulvar cancers start in the labia majora or the labia minora.

 Talk with your healthcare provider